 Not expected, but appropriate and well received.
 Small tokens for colleagues go a long way to building good relationships.
-Do not open gifts in front of the giver unless invited to do so.
+Don’t open gifts in front of the giver unless invited to do so.

 Women are equal but under-represented in the business world.

 Business culture in Thailand